Skip to main content

 The laboratory for the charging points of the electric car of the future

 Located in the city of Bilbao, the Smart Mobility laboratory is one of the main sites for research into electric car charging.
-This pioneering facility is part of Iberdrola's programme to achieve 110,000 charging points in Spain in the coming years.
+This pioneering facility is part of Iberdrola's programme to overcome the 200,000 charging points in Spain in 2030.

 Smart Mobility Lab